IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-_Example of a JSON document defining a continuous replication:_
+_Example of a JSON document that defines a continuous replication:_

 ```json
 {